engineyard/ey-docs/pages/appcloud-updates-october-2011.md

 ###New deploy hooks

 However, if you have special asset-compilation needs, you can edit the assets:precompile rake task or use the new deploy hooks, 'before_compile_assets.rb' and 'after_compile_assets.rb'.
-(For general information about deploy hooks, see [[Using deploy hooks|use-deploy-hooks-with-engine-yard-appcloud]].)
+(For general information about deploy hooks, see [[Using deploy hooks|use-deploy-hooks-with-engine-yard-cloud]].)

 ###The last_assets directory for zero downtime deployments